mwilkowski80/hands-free/README.md

 # Handsfree

-**Handsfree** is a cross-platform Python application that lets you record audio on the fly (via a hotkey), send it to a Whisper server for speech-to-text transcription, and then automatically type the recognized text into any active window.
+**Handsfree** is a cross-platform Python application that lets you record audio on the fly (via a hotkey), **optionally send it to a Whisper server** for speech-to-text transcription, or **invoke a local Whisper CLI**.
+It then automatically types the recognized text into the currently active window.
 It is designed primarily for Linux, but can also run on macOS and Windows with certain limitations or adjustments (especially regarding global hotkeys and text simulation).

 ## Table of Contents
 - [Features](#features)